Zytronium/atlas-low_level_programming/bit_manipulation/README.md

 # bit manipulation
+You're Being A Little Bit Manipulative...

 ---
-Bit manipulation is the maniupulation of the bits of a number in order to change it's value.
+Bit manipulation is the manipulation of the bits of a number in order to change it's value.

 For evample, think of each bit, 1 or 0, as true or false.
 Now, what's 0 | 1?
 (0 OR 1) think of it as an if statement.
 If (0 || 1) or If (0 == 1 || 1 == 1).
 We all know that or means at least one is true. so 0 | 1 = 1.
 Now let's do larger numbers.
 5 or 18. in base2 (binary) is `0 0101` and 18 in base2 is `1 0010` (removing the leading zero's).